ShorelineCrypto/cheetahcoin/doc/Android_Userland_App/README.md

   Typing above long word in android phone is close to impossible.
 An easier way to do is:

 ```
-   cd  newe-finger push TAB key
+   cd  chee-finger push TAB key
 ```
-After you push TAB afer word "newe" , the android UserLand linux terminal should behave like linux in server/desktop with the full file/folder name "cheetahcoin_v1.6.0.2_u16_arm64" auto populated for you.
+After you push TAB afer word "chee" , the android UserLand linux terminal should behave like linux in server/desktop with the full file/folder name "cheetahcoin_v1.6.0.2_u16_arm64" auto populated for you.

 #### Arrow up or down key for history